 The 2017 Michigan Wolverines were an 8 seed heading into the Big Ten Tournament, and the biggest obstacle they had to get past wasn’t on the basketball court.
-The plane ride for the Wolverines to Washington DC was a complete disaster, where the plane ended up sliding off the runway.
+The plane ride for the Wolverines to Washington DC was a complete disaster, with the plane sliding off the runway.
 The team was shaken up and arrived just a couple hours before tip-off.
-They also were forced to play their first game in their practice jerseys due to the plane troubles.
-Even through all of that, they took care of their first game against Illinois and ended up winning the Big Ten Tournament.
+They also were forced to play their first game in their practice jerseys due these travel difficulties.
+Even through all of that, the Wolverines took care of their first game against Illinois and ended up winning the Big Ten Tournament.